 • Try to start your sightseeing as soon as the attractions open, at around 10am, to maximise the daylight hours available to you.

 If you’re considering visiting Poland in winter, you’re certainly making a brave decision!
-I’ve no doubt that you’ll have a fabulous trip, though!
+I’ve no doubt that you’ll have a fabulous trip, though.
+I sure did!
 I hope this post helped you find out everything you need to know before embarking on your trip.